 Chris Robertson, author of My Vending Secret, reveals his secrets for success in the vending business.
 He shares great tips about how to find the best vending locations, which vending products are most profitable, and how to get vending machines for pennies on the dollar — even for free!
 [23 min.]

-To learn more about his vending machine business book, click here.
+⭐ To learn more about My Vending Secret, click here. ⭐

 Essentially people like myself, like a vending operator or a vending business entrepreneur, what we do is we actually go out into the community and we set up vending machines in local businesses.
 Now for me specifically I set up the full-sized pop machines, soda machines, and snack machines.
 I do a little bit of coffee and food vending as well.
 So really what we do is we go out into the community, we set up these vending machines in local businesses, we offer services for free to the companies so that there’s no obligation on their part, and really we earn income through the sales of our products in the machine.
 So we make it real easy for the business owners in the area to have access to the machines.
 We’ll set them up for free, deliver them, and all we do is just maintain them and fill them, and that’s how we earn money in the business.
 So it’s really a simple process like that.